agronholm/apscheduler/docs/userguide.rst

 schedule.

 The *scheduler* is the user-facing interface of the system.
 When it's running, it does two things concurrently.
 The first is processing *schedules*.
 From its *data store*, it fetches *schedules* due to be run.
 For each such schedule, it then uses the schedule's *trigger* to calculate run times up to the present.
-For each run time, the scheduler creates a *job* in the data store, containing the designated run time and the identifier of the schedule it was derived from.
+The scheduler then creates one or more jobs (controllable by configuration) based on these run times and adds them to the data store.

 The second role of the scheduler is running jobs.
 The scheduler asks the data store for jobs, and then starts running those jobs.
 If the data store signals that it has new